stronnag/mwptools/docs/manual/docs/mwp-in-Windows-11---WSL-G.md

 As a result of user interest in running {{ mwp }} on Windows 11 / WSL-G, here's an experiment to see if it's possible.
 By a Windows neophyte, so if I can install mwp on WSL, anyone can.

-There is also an excellent [you-tube video tutorial](https://www.youtube.com/watch?v=VvnBzQR7aE8) from Marc Hoffmann (in English and German).
+There is also an excellent, but sadly obsolete, [you-tube video tutorial](https://www.youtube.com/watch?v=VvnBzQR7aE8) from Marc Hoffmann (in English and German).

 <iframe width="560" height="315" src="https://www.youtube.com/embed/VvnBzQR7aE8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>